-- 1. At least sixty days prior to LOA re-entry, the student arranges a meeting with the Academic Director to determine or verify the remaining course-of-study. - 2.
+- I. At least sixty days prior to LOA re-entry, the student arranges a meeting with the Academic Director to determine or verify the remaining course-of-study. - 2.
 The Academic Director e-mails the student and the Registrar the remaining course-of-study. - 3.
 The Registrar coordinates the re-entry plan with the student. - a.
-The student completes a background check (must be repeated upon a LOA reentry) and updates his/her immunization record and licensure with the Compliance Officer in Clinical Placement. https://nursing.vanderbilt.edu/clinicalplacement/currentstudents.php - 4.
+The student updates all school compliance requirements with the VUSN Compliance Officer. - https://nursing.vanderbilt.edu/clinicalplacement/currentstudents.php - 4.
 The Registrar registers the student for the semester's courses. - 5.
 The student meets with the Director of Financial Services to ensure that financial obligations have been met.